Neplex/ArchiTXT/docs/index.rst

 ArchiTXT is a tool and library to converts unstructured text to structured formats.
 Making a valuable, searchable, AI-ready data and simplifying integration into databases.
+It ensures transparency, interoperability, and trust by offering a fully auditable, fair, and unbiased data modeling process.

 With ArchiTXT, you can: